rodrigopivi/Chatito/spec.md

 Alias definitions are not allowed to declare entity arguments.

-Nesting entities: Sentences defined inside aliases can reference other aliases but preventing recursive loops
+Nesting entities: Sentences defined inside aliases can reference slots and other aliases but preventing recursive loops

 ## 3 - Data Generation